 The Commission has entered into two Nationwide Programmatic Agreements (NPAs) with the Advisory Council on Historic Preservation (ACHP) and the National Conference of State Historic Preservation Officers (NCSHPO).
 The ACHP is an independent federal agency that oversees the Section 106 review process required by the NHPA, and NCSHPO is a nonprofit organization that represents its SHPO membership.
-These NPAs describe the Commmission’s Section 106 processes for new tower construction and collocation of communications equipment on existing structures.
+These NPAs describe the Commission’s Section 106 processes for new tower construction and collocation of communications equipment on existing structures.
 The Collocation NPA has been amended twice, in 2016 and again in 2020.
 The NPAs do not apply on Tribal lands unless a THPO or Tribal government elects to follow them.

-If a SHPO has not responded within 30 days, determinations of “No Adverse Effect” can be submitted to the Commission by following procedures outlined in Public Notice DA 05-599.
-Such referrals may be made through the E-106 system when the Form 620 or 621 has been submitted electronically.
+If a SHPO has not responded within 30 days, determinations of “No Adverse Effect” can be submitted to the Commission by emailing the Deputy Federal Preservation Officer (Christine Heacock at Christine.Heacock@fcc.gov) and concurrently submitting a referral in the E-106 system.

-If a proposed project will have an adverse effect on historic properties, the project proponent must notify the FCC and invite the ACHP to participate using the ACHP’s E106 system.
-The project proponent must engage the SHPO and all consulting parties, including Tribal Nations, about the adverse effect and the potential to mitigate that effect.
-To proceed beyond the initial determination of adverse effect, the project proponent must provide the SHPO and all consulting parties with an alternatives analysis or plan that demonstrates that the proposed location is the only feasible location due to engineering requirements.
+If a proposed project will have an adverse effect on historic properties, the project proponent must notify the FCC and invite the ACHP to participate using the ACHP’s e106 system.
+The project proponent must submit to the SHPO and all consulting parties, including Tribal Nations that request such status, a plan to avoid, minimize, or mitigate the adverse effect in cases where an alternatives analysis demonstrates that the proposed location is the only feasible option due to engineering requirements or other constraints.
 The FCC may review these plans.

-In addition, the project proponent and the consulting parties should develop appropriate mitigation measures.
-Mitigation measures should have a public benefit directly tied to the adverse effect, preferably benefitting the impacted historic property.
+In addition, the project proponent and the consulting parties should consult to develop appropriate mitigation measures.
+Mitigation measures should have a public benefit related to the adverse effect, preferably benefitting the impacted historic property.
 Payments of cash are not appropriate.
 The project proponent should prepare a Memorandum of Agreement (MOA) to be signed by the FCC, SHPO, project proponent and all consulting parties.
-For review prior to any party’s signature, the draft MOA must be sent as a word document to the FCC at email@example.com .
-After the MOA is FCC-approved and signed by all parties, the project proponent must prepare and file an environmental assessment (EA) in accordance with the FCC rules.
+For review prior to any party’s signature, the draft MOA must be sent as a word document to the FCC at firstname.lastname@example.org.
+If the MOA needs to be amended, this MOA Amendment template should be used.

 The NHPA requires that federal agencies must consult with any federally-recognized Tribal Nation that attaches religious and cultural significant to historic properties affected by an undertaking in carrying out the Section 106 review process.

 Since 2004, the Commission has maintained the Tower Construction Notification System (TCNS), an on-line, password-protected system that notifies all Tribal Nations, Native Hawaiian Organizations (NHOs), and State Historic Preservation Officers (SHPOs) of proposed communication tower construction in their areas of interest.
 Applicants must submit the Form 620/621 to Tribal Nations to initiate Section 106 review.
 Uploading the relevant form to the E-106 system will notify Tribal Nations that the materials are ready for review and track the 30-day period that is ordinarily considered reasonable time for review.
 Tribal recipients can respond directly to the companies if they have concerns about a proposed construction.

-In order to use the FCC’s online filing systems, you need an FCC Registration Number (FRN).
+In order to use the FCC’s online filing systems, you need to register and receive an FCC Registration Number (FRN).

 The Commission follows guidance published by the Advisory Council on Historic Preservation (ACHP) with respect to the role of Tribal Nations in the Section 106 Review Process.